 Skin conditions – acne, eczema, dry skin… the antibacterial and moisturising effects can help soothe skin problems.
 Eating more honey, as well as applying it to skin, will bring the most benefits.

-Boosts immune system – Noticed how so many cold remedies contain honey?
+Boosts immune system – Have you noticed how so many cold remedies contain honey?
 Honey is full of antioxidants, vitamins and minerals essential to health.
 It can soothe sore throats and ease a cough, as well as giving you energy to get through the day if you’re feeling peaky.

 Helps ease allergies – Suffer with hay fever?
 Try eating local honey!
 Eating local honey is thought to work by desensitising the immune system to the pollens in your local area, helping the body to lessen its reaction.